 Members and Market Participants shall send any requests regarding such issues to the ERCOT TAC Chairperson designee identified on the MIS for inclusion on the TAC agenda.

-Code of Conduct Audit

-At least annually, an external independent certified public accounting firm shall conduct a management review of the Board of Directors, officers, employees, substantially full-time consultants, or contractors of ERCOT for compliance with the confidentiality and Protected Information provisions of these Protocols, the ERCOT Ethics Agreement, and all provisions in the ERCOT employee handbook pertaining to a code of conduct and ethical standards to ensure adherence to the highest standards of lawful and ethical conduct in their activities.

 Audit Results

 These audit reports will be prepared and finalized no later than four (4) months after the initiation of the audit.
 All audit reports will be addressed to the ERCOT Board of Directors; copies will be provided to the ERCOT Audit Committee, and upon request, to Market Participants and ERCOT Members.
 Findings and recommended actions identified as a result of an audit will be reviewed by the ERCOT Audit Committee.
 The results of the audits and recommended actions to be taken by ERCOT shall be provided to ERCOT Members and Market Participants upon request.
 The availability of audit reports, results of audits, and recommended actions will be posted on the MIS.